akamai/distimate/docs/faq.rst

 Why does Distimate approximate left and right out-of-range values differently?

-    The first bucket contains items lesser than or equal to the left-most edge.
+    The first bucket contains items less than or equal to the left-most edge.
     For approximations, we assume that the items in this bucket are equal to the left-most edge.

     The last bucket contains items greater that the right-most edge.